- Lesson 10:53

 For example, maybe you’ve worked in Medicare for five years and your partner has a background in ancillary sales.

-You can also include experience working with the client base or other information that lends to your expertise.
+You can also include experience working with the client base or other information that lends to your knowledge.

 Maybe you’re a great problem solver.